 - 1. What is the name of your certifying State official?
 Jeff Long - 2.
 What is the title of your certifying State offical?
-Commissioner of TN Dept. of Safety - 3.
+Commissioner - 3.
 What are the phone # and email address of your State official?
-312 Rosa L. Parks Ave Nashville TN 37243 615-251-5166
+615-251-5166 jeff.long@tn.gov

-The State affirmatively accepts the compatibility certification declaration written below by selecting 'yes'.
+The State affirmatively accepts the compatibility of certification declaration written below by selecting 'yes'.

-$\bigcirc$ Yes
+Yes

-• Yes, uploaded certification document

-$\bigcirc$ No
+No